Inserm-IST/MTW-MeSH-Docker/README.md

 A special service called `staging` is part of the Compose file to load the MeSH data into the triple store.

-**All the data already present in the Mesh dataset in Jena Fuseki will be lost.**
+> :warning: **Warning:** All the data already present in the Mesh dataset in Jena Fuseki will be lost.

 Type the following command: